Skip to content

 Directory Layout

 Place all vertex and edge files in a flat directory.
-The bulkload tool scans the directory and infers file roles from the header annotations.
+The turbolynx import command scans the directory and infers file roles from the header annotations.

 dataset/